DoSomething/gateway/README.md

     'updated_at' => '2017-08-10 18:21:35',
 ]);

-// $result variable would contain boolean response state,
+// $result variable would contain boolean response state.
-// but in most cases, it's safe to ignore it and assume that the operation
+// In most cases, it's safe to ignore it and assume that the operation
 // has been performed successfully.
 ```